Huntken26/weather-dashboard/README.md

 # weather-dashboard

+## Table of Contents:

 ## Description:

-For this project I have built a weather dashboard that you can use to search for a city and see the weather data/statistics in a simple format.
-You can see the temperature, wind speed, humidity, and so on.
-You can also search up to five cities and have them automatically saved as options in a list.
-This capability makes things more convenient for you.
+This app is a weather dashboard which can be used to search for a city and view the weather data for the week.
 This app uses technologies such as Bootstrap, jQuery, Openstreetmap API, moment.js, and Open Weather API.

 ## Deployed Link: